atharvaweling/stat390-f24-team5/kyla_bruno/Week8_Presentation7/README.md

 ##### Export Results
 8. In toolbar, click "Automate" --> "Project scripts" --> `2 export annotations` --> Click "Run"
 > its possible to get an "Out of memory" interruption.
 Make sure you have storage on your machine.
-Perhaps later we can implement an option to export to a flashdrive or some external disk
+Perhaps later we can implement an option to export to a flashdrive or some external disk in the UI

 ##### View Extracted Slices
 9. Navigate to `/Extract_Tissues/Tissues` in your directory.